Steelyard balance: Structure

 The steelyard comprises a balance beam which is suspended from a lever/pivot or fulcrum which is very close to one end of the beam.
 The two parts of the beam which flank the pivot are the arms.
 The arm from which the object to be weighed (the load) is hung is short and is located close to the pivot point.
 The other arm is longer, is graduated and incorporates a counterweight which can be moved along the arm until the two arms are balanced about the pivot, at which time the weight of the load is indicated by the position of the counterweight.

 Mechanism

-The steelyard exemplifies the law of the lever, wherein, when balanced, the weight of the object being weighed, multiplied by the length of the short balance arm to which it is attached, is equal to the weight of the counterweight multiplied by the distance of the counterweight from the pivot.
+The steelyard exemplifies the law of the lever, wherein, when balanced, the net moment around the pivot must be zero.
+Since $M=Fd$, the weight of the object being weighed multiplied by the length of the short balance arm to which it is attached is equal to the weight of the counterweight multiplied by the distance of the counterweight from the pivot.